20 Ways You Didn't Realize You're Ruining Your Heart

 There's no time like the present to invest in one of those fancy standing desks, especially if you are still working from home due to the pandemic.
 When researchers at the University of Leicester studied sedentary behaviors in 2012, they found a correlation between a desk-bound job and poor heart health.
 Specifically, people who sat at a desk all day had a 150 percent increased risk of a heart attack.

 You probably assumed that yo-yo dieting isn't great for your mental health, but it's also bad for your heart health on top of it.
 Research presented at the American Heart Association (AHA) convention in 2019 revealed that women who reported at least one incidence of yo-yo dieting—in which they lost 10 pounds and regained it within a year—were 65 percent less likely to have an overall "optimal" rating on AHA's Life's Simple 7, which measures how under control one's heart disease risk factors are.
-And if you want to lose weight the safe way, check out 101 Ultimate Weight Loss Tips for Summer 2020.

 Your mental and physical health are more connected than you think.
 According to a 2018 study published in the journal Circulation, psychologically distressed adult women had a 44 percent greater risk of stroke than a control population.